grandcircusco/cheatsheets/csharp/angular_deploy.md

 ## On the server side (Do this only once):

 Open Startup.cs, and find the Configure function.
-Add the following three lines if they aren't already there:
+Add the following two lines if they aren't already there:

 ```cs
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)